fbpx

 Coco coir can also be mixed with soil to create an outdoor potting mix.
 Some gardeners choose to mix their outdoor soil with coco coir, not only in the ground but more commonly in their raised garden beds.
 Coco coir can help improve the existing soil by adding bulk while still allowing for drainage.
 Unless a gardener has naturally sandy loam soil, improving the soil with coco coir may well produce a better growing area than the soil alone.

-Bags of loose coco coir
+bags of loose coco coir

 Buying coco coir for gardening